yacko1975/jquery-idleTimeout/README.md

 Additionally, JQuery version 1.7+ and JQuery UI are required.

-### Cross browser communication
+### Cross browser communication within the same domain

-* Functions across multiple instances of a browser and across multiple tabs in the same browser window
+* Functions across multiple instances of a browser and across multiple tabs in the same browser window within the same domain
-* If active window or tab is logged out, all inactive windows and tabs will log out immediately.
+* If a window or tab is logged out, all other windows and tabs will log out too.
-* If warning dialog pops up on active window or tab, warning dialog appears on all other windows and tabs too.
+* If warning dialog pops up on a window or tab, warning dialog appears on all other windows and tabs too.
-* If 'Stay Logged In' button on warning dialog is clicked, warning dialogs on all other windows and tabs will close too.
+* If 'Stay Logged In' button on warning dialog is clicked, warning dialogs on all other windows and tabs will disappear too.
+* If 'Log Out Now' button on warning dialog is clicked, all other windows and tabs will log out too.

 ### Tested in These Browsers

-* Mozilla Firefox v22.0 - works well
+* Mozilla Firefox v22.0
-* Internet Explorer v8 - miserable failure
+* Internet Explorer v8

 In beta-testing.
 Interested in feedback & testing on multiple browsers.
-Use jquery-idleTimeout-for-testing.js which is heavily commented and has many console logs.
+Use jquery-idleTimeout-for-testing.js with Firefox with Firebug add-on for debugging.

 ## How to use